jimarcor/Genome-size/IAPT Research Grant 2022/README.md

-Results for several species of angiosperms, gymnosperms and ferns from Chile.
+Results for several species of angiosperms, gymnosperms and ferns from Chile can be found in the file "IOPB 35.xlsx"